invana/crawlerflow/README.md

 # Invana Bott

-A micro-framework built on [scrapy](https://scrapy.org/) for crawling and storing to NoSQL database solutions.
+A batteries included crawler framework built on top of [scrapy](https://scrapy.org/) for scale and intelligent crawling.

 It can use [MongoDB](https://www.mongodb.com/), [Elasticsearch](https://www.elastic.co/products/elasticsearch)
 and <del>[Solr](http://lucene.apache.org/solr/)</del> databases to cache the requests and also extract the data using parser configs